11 Fun Facts About Red Hair For National Redhead Day

-A study from the British Journal of Cancer found that men with naturally red hair were 54% less likely to develop prostate cancer, compared to other men with blond, brown or black hair.
+A study from the British Journal of Cancer found that men with naturally red hair were 54% less likely to develop prostate cancer, compared to other men with blond, brown, or black hair.

 6. Stay red!

-Red hair holds its pigment tighter than any other hair colour.
+Red hair holds its pigment tighter than any other hair color.
 Red strands need to have their pigment stripped before being dyed by bleaching which, of course, damages the hair.
 More of a reason why natural redheads should never dye their gorgeous mane!

 7. Redhead women may have more sex